-- Hold the tension wrench twisted in the correct direction and inset the rake into the lock where the teeth of the keys would go.
+- Hold the tension wrench twisted in the correct direction and insert the rake into the lock where the teeth of the keys would go.
 Push and pull the rake out of the lock, twisting it and working by feel.

 - By working the rake in the lock, you should feel the key pin reach the shear line (where the teeth would push them to)